amisteromid/DynamicGT/README.md

 ## _**Training the model**_
 1. Zenodo link to clusters of MD and Aflow
-2. How to run build_dataset.py with arguments and make h5 file
+2. How to run build_dataset.py with arguments and make h5 file The parameters of the script are:
+- ``-i``: path to the folder containing structures.
+- ``-o``: path/name of the h5 file to be saved.
-3. How to calculate the geo-dists for geoloss function
+4. How to calculate the geo-dists for geoloss function
-4. Train the model
+5. Train the model

 ## _**Inference**_